axonivy-market/custom-mail-demo/custom-mail-demo-product/README.md

 ## Demo

-The process `mail` has two process start.
-One for the new task mail notification and one for the daily task summary mail.
-Feel free to take this demo as template to implement your own mail processes.
+The demo process `mail` has two process starts.
+One for the new task email notification and one for the daily task summary email.
+Feel free to take this demo as a template to implement your own email processes.

 ![Mail Processes](processes.png)